Serj Tankian: System of a Down (1994–present)

-The beginnings of System of a Down lie in a band named Soil (not to be confused with the Chicago-based band SOiL) with Tankian on vocals & keyboards, Daron Malakian on vocals & lead guitar, Dave Hakopyan on bass, and Domingo Laranio on drums.
-The band initially hired Shavo Odadjian as their manager before he was to transition into their rhythm guitarist.
+The beginnings of System of a Down lie in a band named Soil (not to be confused with the Chicago-based band SOiL) with Tankian on vocals & keyboards, Malakian on vocals & lead guitar, Dave Hakopyan on bass, and Domingo Laranio on drums.
+The band initially hired Odadjian as their manager before he was to transition into their rhythm guitarist.

 Laranio and Hakopyan later left the band feeling that it was not going anywhere, leading to Soil splitting up.

-After the split, Tankian, Odadjian and Malakian formed System of a Down, named after a poem Malakian wrote called Victims of a Down.
+After the split, Tankian, Odadjian and Malakian formed System of a Down, named after a poem Malakian wrote called Victims of a Down (which was later featured on the back-side of the band-to-be's Self-Titled Debut).
 The band recruited drummer Ontronik "Andy" Khachaturian, an old school friend of Malakian, and Odadjian who had played with Malakian in a band called Snowblind during their teens.
 In mid-1997, Khachaturian left the band because of a hand injury (he subsequently co-founded The Apex Theory, which included former Soil bassist Dave Hakopyan).
 Khachaturian was replaced by John Dolmayan.
 Dolmayan is also the drummer for the band Indicator and former drummer for Scars on Broadway.

 The band began touring the Southern California rock clubs, building a strong following.

 The band achieved commercial success with the release of five studio albums, three of which debuted at number one on the Billboard 200.
 System of a Down has been nominated for four Grammy Awards, and their song "B.Y.O.B." won the Best Hard Rock Performance of 2006.

-In May 2006, the band announced they were going on hiatus.
+In May the same year, the band announced they were going on hiatus.

 On November 29, 2010, following several weeks of internet rumors, System of a Down officially announced that they would play shows in Europe during Festivals and in North America, mostly in the U.S., embarking on a tour for the following three years.

-The band was in limbo of not releasing any new tracks until November 2020, when they released "Protect the Land" and "Genocidal Humanoidz", which were songs that were made to help the cause of the 2020 Nagorno-Karabakh war.
+The band was in limbo of not releasing any new tracks until November 2020, when they released "Protect the Land" and "Genocidal Humanoidz", which were songs that were made to help the cause of the Second Nagorno-Karabakh War.
 The song's profits went to the Armenia Fund.

+In the following years, System of a Down increasingly limited their live appearances.
+On May 14, 2023, the band hosted their only live performance of the year as co-headliners of the Sick New World festival in Las Vegas.
+In 2024, the band performed two gigs, making headline appearances at Sick New World on April 27, and at a standalone concert (together with Deftones) at the Golden Gate Park in San Francisco, the first-ever ticketed live event to take place at the venue.